christopher-dG/gpymusic/README.md

 ## Installing, updating and uninstalling

 Use the `.sh` scripts in `script` to install, update or remove the program.
+Note that they require root access; it's good practice to read the script so that you know what it does before running it.

 ## Running pmcli